emilianavt/VSeeFaceManual/README.md

 #### <a name="mediapipe"></a>When will VSeeFace support webcam based hand tracking (through MediaPipe or KalidoKit)?

 Probably not anytime soon.
 In my experience, the current webcam based hand tracking don't work well enough to warrant spending the time to integrate them.
 I have written more about this [here](https://twitter.com/emiliana_vt/status/1458137048989061120).
-If you require webcam based hand tracking, you can try using something like [this](https://booth.pm/en/items/4275972) or [this](https://github.com/Kariaro/VRigUnity/) to send the tracking data to VSeeFace, although I personally haven't tested it yet.
+If you require webcam based hand tracking, you can try using something like [this](https://github.com/Kariaro/VRigUnity/) to send the tracking data to VSeeFace, although I personally haven't tested it yet.
 [RiBLA Broadcast (β)](https://booth.pm/ja/items/3642935) is a nice standalone software which also supports MediaPipe hand tracking and is free and available for both Windows and Mac.

 #### <a name="twitchstudio"></a>How can I capture VSeeFace with transparency in Twitch Studio?